-The initial analysis of the 2022 Burnout & Imposter Syndrome Research Study shows findings that are essential reading for line managers and HR professionals.
+The 2022 Burnout & Imposter Syndrome Research Study shows findings that are essential reading for line managers and HR professionals.

 After two years of the Covid pandemic, the stress, anxiety, life disruption and the worry this has caused is having a measurable impact on individuals, teams and organisations.

 This article brings you the key findings from the burnout research study, suggested solutions, both on a 'first aid' basis and strategic solutions, plus actions you can start taking today to prevent burnout for your employees.

 This burnout research study included a quantitative survey of 2,000 people in the UK and USA, plus qualitative interviews and focus group discussions.